erasmus-without-paper/ewp-specs-types-phonenumber/README.md

 ### Compatibility and conversions

-There are free libraries, such as Google's [libphonenumber] (https://github.com/googlei18n/libphonenumber), which allow you to convert between national phone numbers and E.164.
+There are free libraries, such as Google's [libphonenumber](https://github.com/googlei18n/libphonenumber), which allow you to convert between national phone numbers and E.164.
 This means that clients will be able to "pretty print" such number, and server should also be able to easily provide them in E.164 format.